 Glossary help turns the cursor into a spider.
 A click of the spider on a term in the description activates the glossary for that term.

-Execute command is active only in the Sketch Editor.
-It activates the form that contains the considered command.
-In our case to the list of triangle centres where we can select the command Gergonne point.
+Execute command activates the considered command (some commands can be executed only in the Sketch Editor).
+In our case the list of commands for triangle centres appears with the command Gergonne point selected.

 2.1.2 Triangle commands